Tutankhamun: Succession

-Since the two children of Tutankhamun were either stillborn or did not survive long after birth, and Tutankhamun was presumably the last of the royal male siblings, there was no immediate heir apparent to assume the throne.
-Records in Horemheb's tomb state that Tutankhamun appointed him "lord of the land" as Iry-pat (heir designate), which is essentially the designated hereditary prince to maintain law.
-However, some have argued that Queen Ankhesenamun may have been able to transfer kinship to a husband, but would have preferred not to marry someone of lesser status than royal queen status.
-Horemheb was a militaryman of peasant birth and was, as the military commander-in-chief, technically a servant of Queen Ankhesenamun.
-The vizier Ay, while of some royal blood, was an established vizier and also technically a servant of Queen Ankhesenamun.
-Ankhesenamun's assumed spousal preferences may have ignited a series of disruptions in the fulfillment of what some have argued may have been King Tutankhamun's preference on throne heirship.
+The succession of the throne of Tutankhamun was complicated due to the power vacuum that was left behind after Tutankhamun's death.
+The two known children of Tutankhamun were either stillborn or did not survive long after birth, and Tutankhamun was presumably the last of the royal male siblings.
+Hence, the death of Tutankhamun left no immediate heir apparent to obtain the throne.
+Horemheb was designated as Iry-pat, essentially meaning heir presumptive at this time.
+However, some have argued that Queen Ankhesenamun may have been able to transfer kinship to a husband, but would have preferred not to marry someone of lesser status than royal status.
+Horemheb was of lesser status, a militaryman of peasant birth and was, as the military commander-in-chief, technically a servant of Queen Ankhesenamun.
+The vizier Ay, while technically a servant of Queen Ankhesenamun, was of some royal blood, thus at least partially meeting this royal criterion.
+These suggested spousal preferences of Ankhesenamun could have ignited a series of disruptions in the designation of Tutankhamun preference on throne heirship.

 Reign of vizier Ay

 Seeking to resolve her spousal dilemma, Ankhesenamun may have inadvertently generated a predicament involving the Hittite king Suppiluliuma I and his son, prince Zannanza, known as the Zannanza affair, although Ankhesenamun's identification as the Egyptian queen in question is not definite.
-Meanwhile, during this interregnum period, Tutankhamun's vizier, Ay, may have maneuvered in the midst of Tutankhamun's death to intercept the throne, circumventing Horemheb's heirship, possibly marrying Ankhesenamun towards the onset of this Hittite-Egyptian negotiation period, unbeknownst to the Hittites.
+Meanwhile, during this interregnum period, Tutankhamun's vizier, Ay, may have maneuvered in the midst of Tutankhamun's death to intercept the throne, circumventing both Huy's and Horemheb's heirship, marrying Ankhesenamun towards the onset of this Hittite-Egyptian negotiation period, unbeknownst to the Hittites.
 The fact that Ay is depicted presiding over Tutankhamun's funeral, which is customary for the successor pharaoh, and the fact that Horemheb appears to have been absent at Tutankhamun's funeral align with this.

 The pharaoh Ay's reign was short, and his death again appears to have left a vacancy on the throne with no royal bloodline heir because Ay is presumed to have not had children with Queen Ankhesenamun.
 Toward the end of Ay's reign, Ay named his son, military generalissimo Nakhtmin, to be successor to the throne.
 However, Nakhtmin died before he could become pharaoh.
+Also, another individual named Nay also was designated as heir by Ay, but also died before being able to secure the throne.